 OMERAD faculty are committed to providing excellent instruction for undergraduate, graduate and postgraduate learners.
-OMERAD faculty develop and evaluate college educational programs, and serve as a college leader in the integration and application of digital learning technology.
-The unit's consultation mission involves collaborating with health care professionals to design, evaluate and disseminate educational innovations.
+OMERAD faculty develop and evaluate college educational programs, and serve as a college leader in teaching and learning.
+The unit's consultation mission involves collaborating with health care professionals to design, assess and disseminate educational innovations.
 OMERAD's research mission is to advance knowledge in medical education.
-The unit's faculty serve in leadership roles in college, university, and national professional organizations.
+The unit's faculty serve in leadership roles in college, university, and national professional organizations